The Legend of El Dorado and the Relentless Quest for the City of Gold

 The European thirst for gold and riches was so strong, especially as Spain and England went to war, that expeditions were sent into the uncharted lands of the Americas during the mid- to late-16th century to find the fabled city.
 However, the quest for El Dorado would prove to be most disastrous.

-Some explorers, like Raleigh, thought the gold was hidden in the cities of either Manoa or Omagua, which were rumored to be in modern day Venezuela or Brazil.
+Some explorers, like Sir Walter Raleigh, thought the gold was hidden in the cities of either Manoa or Omagua, which were rumored to be in modern day Venezuela or Brazil.
 After falling out of favor with Queen Elizabeth, Raleigh attempted to find the Lost City of El Dorado and bring its riches back to England in 1595.
 Though he managed to capture the Spanish stronghold at San José de Oruña, in Trinidad, he was unsuccessful in his larger venture.

 A few years later, after the death of the queen and the coronation of King James I, Raleigh was accused of treason against the king.
 To regain his honor, Raleigh attempted to find El Dorado again — but this time on the condition that he would not get into any conflicts with Spain.
 However, against Raleigh’s orders, while he was sick, his men attacked the Spanish outpost Santo Tomé de Guayana in what is now Venezuela.
 Raleigh returned to England empty-handed and was beheaded.